sixslime/unnamed-sc-spec/docs/index.md

 * Proper versioning.
 * Proper authoring and descriptive information.
 * Proper dependencies of other SC packs.
-* Ability to define abstract (to be implemented by other packs) interfaces.
+* Ability to define abstract interfaces (to be implemented by other packs).

 #### Indication Of Public And Private